jinca/fenics/README.md

 # fenics
-PDE solver that use Finite Elements in python 3
+PDE solver that uses the Finite Elements method in python 3

 These examples have been tested on F32, dolfin and podman.

-The visualization was done in Paraview.
+The visualization images were done using Paraview.